Summer's End

 and post notes and photos about your poem like Emile Pinet.

-the crunch of crackling leaves can be heard.
+the crackling crunch of leaves can be heard.

-And the wind wails at trees that won't bend,
+And the wind wails at trees that won't bend;

 proclaiming such resistance absurd.

-Summer's songbirds fledged and spread their wings,
+Songbird chicks have fledged and spread their wings;

 No longer tethered, time cut their strings,

-and gave them the strength to fly about.
+and gave them feathers to fly about.

 The honking calls of migrating geese

-fill the air as they fly south in flocks.
+reverberate as they fly in flocks.

-And when Fall's leaves fall, those honks increase,
+And when snowflakes fall, those honks increase;

-unhindered by calendars and clocks.
+in response to calendars and clocks.

-Winter approaches, silent as snow
+Winter approaches as a light snow

 burying everything that hasn't fled.